mrmattwright/the-mountain/README.md

 Then you can run the notebook to simulate rolling the dice 100,000 times.

+If we want to explain why this happens a good source is [Normal Distribution](https://kids.kiddle.co/Normal_distribution)

+> Many values follow a normal distribution.
+This is because of the central limit theorem, which says that if an event is the sum of identical but random events, it will be normally distributed.
+Some examples include:
+> - Height
+> - Test scores
+> - Measurement errors
+> - Light intensity (so-called Gaussian beams, as in laser light)
+> - Intelligence is probably normally distributed.
+There is a problem with accurately defining or measuring it, though.
+> - Insurance companies use normal distributions to model certain average cases.

 ### Extensions

-A fun exercise is to see what happens if you use 3 dice (or more).
+A fun exercise is to see what happens if you use 3 dice (or more)?